tjboise/ITDintern/week1.md

+## Week1 Jun.
+20 ~ Jun.
+25

 ### 🌲Environment set up
 - [x] GPU driver installment
-- [ ] Install Cuda: It is a necessary for the pytorch to use the GPU in laptop
+- [ ] Install Cuda: It is a necessary for the pytorch to use the GPU in laptop which would make training faster -->need permission from ITD
 - [x] Install Pytorch
 - [x] Install some image related packages